armageddon808/electron-updater-digitalocean-example/README.md

 ### 7. Build a new version and test the auto-update
 - Bump the `version` in `package.json`
 - Do another `npm run publish`
-- Re-open the **old app** and it should check for updates and grab the newest files that were just set to *Public*.
+- Re-open the **old app** and it should check for updates and grab the newest files.

 ## Troubleshooting
+A few options to try:

 `rm -rf ~/Library/Application\ Support/Example` to get rid of all the data.
 Remove the app from the `Applications` folder.
-Build and publish and app.
-Run the .dmg and drag the app in to `Applications` folder.
-Bump the version and try another time.
+Start the process again with a bumped version.

 Also try running `npm run electron` to just run the non-built version of the app.

+Clear out your DigitalOcean Spaces because it can fill up pretty quick when testing.